primozcerar/WidgetFix/2100/readme.txt

 - fixed table view bug when deleting multiple rows

-- fixed table view deleteRow bug that says table view is scrolling when it's not and doesn't allow insert
+- fixed table view deleteRow bug that says table view is scrolling when it's not and doesn't allow deletion

 - fixed scroll view scrolls to top when inserting objects issue (pass keepPositionOnInsert = true in newScrollView)